Containers in Scenes

 Containers for Scene content gives you more design flexibility, including separate background settings, nesting support, and pinning to the bottom of a screen on scroll.

-By default, the screen elements in a SceneA single or multi-screen in-app experience cached on users’ devices and displayed when users meet certain conditions in your app or website, such as viewing a particular screen or when a Custom Event occurs.
-They can be presented in fullscreen, modal, or embedded format using the default swipe/click mode or as a Story.
-Scenes can also contain survey questions. are stacked vertically, and you can drag them into your preferred order.
+By default, the screen elements in a SceneA mobile app or web experience of one or more screens displayed with fully native UI components in real time, providing immediate, contextual responses to user behaviors.
+Scenes can be presented in full-screen, modal, or embedded format using the default swipe/click mode or as a Story.
+They can also contain survey questions. are stacked vertically, and you can drag them into your preferred order.
 With today’s release, you can also place one or more elements in a container and arrange them vertically or horizontally.
 Additional design options for containers:

 Placing content in a container